Ew. Your house stinks.

 If you’ve ever had the flu, you probably wished you’d gotten a flu shot.
 Sure, the Tamiflu helped, but it would have been better not to have gotten sick in the first place.

 Remember why you had microbial growth on your evaporator coil?
 Organic material of various sorts was clinging to it.
-You want to keep to keep that stuff from getting in your HVAC system in the first place!
+You want to keep keeping that stuff from getting in your HVAC system in the first place!
 Here are the steps for doing so:

 - Have your air ducts cleaned, if needed.